top of page

 pamela%2Bamanda-interview_edited.jpg

 I work alongside individuals to live and maintain a happy, safe and healthy life.
-This can mean working alongside individuals with crisis management or supporting medical needs, goal development, and advocacy.
+This can mean working alongside individuals with crisis management or supporting medical needs, personal development, and advocacy.
 I also work alongside staff to help them improve their supports.
+I hold strong values that align with person-centered thinking and trauma informed practice.

-I started out in this field 10 years ago with a home share program.
-The individual sharing our home with us was supported by INS.
+I started out in this field 13 years ago with a home share program.
 I developed a working relationship with INS staff, and I was eventually hired as a community support worker.
+I now enjoy my position as a member of our management team.
 Long story short, I loved it and kept going.

 Photos.00_01_36_17.Still029.tif